 In responding to global water challenges, localised action needs to be well-understood in context to avoid perpetuating ineffective, often colonial, top-down global strategies.
 Water governance involves multiscalar interactions between structures, processes and traditions that determine how power and responsibilities are exercised and how decisions are made.
-The complex web of water stakeholders in Malawi (spanning sectors and levels) are not well understood at a system level.
+The complex web of water stakeholders in Malawi (spanning sectors and levels) and how decisions emerge from their interactions (both formal and informal) are not well understood at a system level.
 One aim of this research is to develop a rich picture of the day-to-day water governance structure and context in Malawi through social network analysis of the water sector.
-This presentation will include preliminary stakeholder map of actors and institutions in the water sector of Malawi, and a glimpse into how their roles intersect according to national policies and legislation.
+This presentation will include a preliminary stakeholder map of actors and institutions in the water sector of Malawi, and a glimpse into how their roles intersect according to national policies and legislation.

-Development of low-cost, sunlight-activated materials for water treatment in rural India
+Development of low-cost, sunlightactivated materials for water treatment in rural India